-To add insult to injury, just as everyone found their seats, the instructor entered the circle and asked us all to recite our Giver scores out loud, beginning with the highest score on down to the lowest score.
+To add insult to injury, just as everyone found their seats, the trainer entered the circle and asked us all to recite our giver scores to the whole group, beginning with the highest score on down to the lowest score.

-The only thing that kept me from running out of the room during the conclusion of the Giver and Taker exercise was knowing that the small groups would be getting together in a few minutes to process this experience.
-As much as I wanted to leave, I felt compelled to hear from my own teammates why they gave me Taker scores.
+At this point, the only thing that kept me from leaving was knowing that our small groups would be getting together again in a few minutes to process the exercise.
+As embarrassed as I was, I felt compelled to hear from my own teammates why they gave me the taker scores.
 I just needed to know.
-Besides, as I saw it, I was already at rock bottom on the humiliation scale, so the only place left to go was up!
+Besides, as I saw it, I already was at rock bottom on the humiliation scale, so the only place left to go was up!

-With my tail between my legs, I headed over to Breakout Room B where my group was assembling.
+I headed over to Breakout Room B where my group was assembling.
 I could hear loud talking and laughter as I entered, which surprised me a bit.
-I’m so glad they are having such a good time at my expense, I selfishly thought, as I took a seat around the conference table.
+I’m so glad they are having such a good time at my expense, I thought, as I took a seat at the conference table.

-The topic of conversation quickly shifted over to the exercise as group members began sharing their experiences.
-The energy in the room was booming, making my sullen disposition stand out even more.
-Truthfully, I’ve never been very good at masking my feelings and this was no exception.
+The topic of conversation shifted over to the exercise.
+As group members shared their experiences, the energy in the room was booming, which made my sullen disposition stand out even more.
+I’ve never been very good at masking my feelings, and this was no exception.
 I was confused, shook up, and a little angry with the group.

-Suddenly the room became quiet…too quiet.
-I slowly looked up only to see five pairs of concerned eyes looking right at me.
+Suddenly the room became quiet—too quiet.
+I looked up only to see five pairs of concerned eyes looking right at me.